simp/simp-doc/docs/user_guide/Openstack_Integration.rst

 Each OpenStack SIMP puppet module provides, for itself, the necessary configuration and security required to run inside SIMP.
-All OpenStack modules are abstracted inta a single module, called 'openstack'.
+All OpenStack modules are abstracted into a single module, called 'openstack'.
 This module contains pre-loaded configurations for OpenStack deployment, including the framework for basic control and compute nodes.